MicrosoftDocs/MIMDocs/MIMDocs/reference/mim-best-practices.md

 ### To presize SQL data and log files

-1. Start SQL Server Enterprise Manager.
+1. Start SQL Server Management Studio.

 2. Navigate to the database FIMService, right-click FIMService, and then click Properties.